 List of Police Vehicles

-Here are some of the common types of vehicles used by police officers in the United States (in alphabetical order).
+Here are some common types of vehicles used by police officers in the United States (in alphabetical order).
 Please post a comment below to suggest additional police vehicles for the list.

 Armored vehicles

 Predominantly used by SWAT teams, armored vehicles are deployed in special situations.
-In the case of crowd or riot control, armored vehicles help police officers gain safe entry into areas that would be unable to access otherwise.
-Armored cars, trucks, and tanks can also be used during hostage scenarios or when public spaces are hijacked by terrorist shooters.
+In the case of crowd or riot control, armored vehicles help police officers gain safe entry into areas that they would be unable to access otherwise.
+Armored cars, trucks, and tanks can also be used during hostage scenarios or when terrorist shooters hijack public spaces.

 Bikes or Bicycles

-Bikes are used by some departments to allow officers to patrol around crowded city areas.
-The bikes usually don’t carry much in the way of equipment, but some have small equipment pouches that include various accessories that the rider may need during their shift.
-Items could include a first aid kit, water bottles, flashlight, cell phone, tablet computer, and other items.
-The use of the bikes also increases officer visibility in the community.
+Some departments use bikes to allow officers to patrol crowded city areas.
+The bikes usually don’t carry much equipment, but some have small equipment pouches, including various accessories that the rider may need during their shift.
+Items could include a first aid kit, water bottles, flashlights, cell phones, tablet computers, and other items.
+The use of bikes also increases officer visibility in the community.

 Command Post Vehicles

-They are dispatched to any situation to serve as a centralized meeting area, radio command centers, and other purposes.
-These are often custom-built for individual department needs, but often include such features and equipment as satellite TV, WiFi hubs and hotspots, portable scene lighting, communications equipment, electricity generators, storage, workstations for detectives, and analysts, and much more.
+They are dispatched to any situation as a centralized meeting area, radio command centers, and other purposes.
+These are often custom-built for individual department needs but include features and equipment such as satellite TV, WiFi hubs and hotspots, portable scene lighting, communications equipment, electricity generators, storage, workstations for detectives and analysts, and much more.

 Drones

 Although they are not technically vehicles, Drones are quickly becoming a popular method of tracking down criminals and conducting surveillance.
-If you’re interested in the latest technology used in the field, learn about Police Drones, the latest aerial surveillance and photography technology used in Law Enforcement and Investigations.
+If you’re interested in the latest technology in the field, learn about Police Drones and the latest aerial surveillance and photography technology used in Law Enforcement and Investigations.

 Horses

 Police officers who work in city parks and recreation areas may ride horses to patrol certain areas.
 Units that use horses are referred to as “mounted” units.
-The horses not only allow officers to move around quickly, but they also give them an above-the-crowd view of what’s going on.
-This helps them spot criminal activity, crowd control issues, and citizens who may need help.
+The horses allow officers to move around quickly and give them an above-the-crowd view of what’s going on.
+This helps them spot criminal activity, crowd control issues, and citizens needing help.

 Motorcycles

-Police officers use motorcycles for a number of reasons.
-Motorcycles are used for traffic enforcement, such as in the hit television series, CHIPS.
+Police officers use motorcycles for several reasons.
+Motorcycles are used for traffic enforcement, such as in the hit television series CHIPS.
 They are great for rapid acceleration, which allows officers to go from a dead stop to over 60 miles an hour in about five seconds.
-They are also good for maneuvering through traffic jams or other types of crowded areas where a car or van won’t fit.
+They are also good for maneuvering through traffic jams or crowded areas where a car or van won’t fit.

 “Motors”, as they are often referred to are also used to escort government officials and sometimes even celebrities through crowded streets.
 They are also used during parades, funerals, and other special events.
 Most forces use motorcycle models developed by BMW, Harley-Davidson, and Kawasaki.